jerturowetz/jekyll-gutenberg-html5/readme.md

 This project is a frankenstein of the [HTML5 boilerplate](https://github.com/h5bp/html5-boilerplate), adapted for [jekyll](https://jekyllrb.com/) by JerTurowetz.

-The server config stuff (who uses apache?), build, test and deploy tools have been removed and a heavily modified, shaved down version of Matej Latin's [Gutenberg](https://github.com/matejlatin/Gutenberg) typography kit has been added.
+The HTML5 boilerplate server config, build, test and deploy tools have been removed.

+A heavily modified, shaved down version of Matej Latin's [Gutenberg](https://github.com/matejlatin/Gutenberg) typography kit has been added and should be easy enough to implement or dump if you dont want to use it.

 ## Features

-`/vscode/settings.json` ready to go
+- `/vscode/settings.json` ready to go
-`.editorconfig` defaults for winners
+- `.editorconfig` defaults for winners

 ## Requirements

-- jekyll
-- jekyll-feed
+You'll need ruby, sass, jekyll and a few gems to make your life easy.
+Assuming you have ruby installed:

+  `gem install sass --no-user-install`
+  `gem install jekyll bundler jekyll-paginate-v2 jekyll-feed jekyll-gist rouge wdm`

 ## Getting started

 - Download or clone this repo
-- Erase the `.git` folder
 - if you need deps run `bundle install`
 - hack it up!
 - Build with `jekyll build` or serve with `jekyll serve --watch`